graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 * `this.Cancel()`:
     * The directive failed and the schema should not be generated or the target field should be dropped.

-> throwing an exception within an action method of a directive will cause the current query to fail completely.
-Use `this.Cancel()` to only drop the single targeted field.
+> Throwing an exception within an action method of a directive will cause the current query to fail completely.
+Use `this.Cancel()` to discard only the currently resolving field.
+Normal nullability validation rules still apply.

 ### Directive Target
 The `this.DirectiveTarget` property will contain either an `ISchemaItem` for type system directives or the resolved field value for execution directives.
 This value is useful in performing additional operations such as extending a field resolver during schema generation or taking further action against a resolved field.